Scale your business with our modular plugins.

 view edit account paypal sandbox test woocommerce orders

 It will show you all the account details of the sandbox account.
-Under the Profile tab, you will see the email address and password of both the Buyer as well as Merchant accounts.
-Copy both email IDs and passwords and place them somewhere handy as you will need them to test the WooCommerce orders in the coming steps.
+Under the Profile tab, you will see the email address and password of both the Buyer and Merchant accounts.
+Copy both email IDs and passwords and store them in a convenient location, as you will need them to test the WooCommerce orders in the upcoming steps.

 1.3.3.
 Enable PayPal Sandbox